Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 > Debugging works for versions 1.3.8 or later of `kotlinx-coroutines-core`.

-For example, consider a [Flow](flow.md) with both slow emitter and collector (100 ms to produce an element and 300 ms to process it):
+The following example contains [Flow](flow.md) with both slow emitter and collector (100 ms to produce an element and 300 ms to process it):

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">